Climate-Action-Agency/esrs-xbrl-parser/README.md

 - **`<link:presentationArc />`**: Defines the hierarchical relationship between concepts, helping to structure them for presentation.
 - **`<link:presentationLink />`**: A linkbase that organizes the presentation of concepts in a hierarchy, useful for displaying data.
 - **`<link:roleRef />`**: References a role, which groups related arcs and resources, defining the context in which they should be interpreted.

-These tags are used to define relationships, labels, and hierarchies in XBRL, a reporting framework for financial and business data.

 ### XBRL Terminology